lsprangers/lsprangers.github.io/docs/dsa/6. binary search/index.md

 ### Answer Space
 The discussion in [Capacity To Ship Packages](/docs/leetcode/python/capacityToShipPackagesWithinDDays.md) showcases the need to rigorously define answer spaces in the correct way

-If we are checking potential answers outside of this space, they may return false positives / negatives that would ruin our entire check!
+If you are checking potential answers outside of this space, they may return false positives / negatives that would ruin our entire check!

 ## ATypical
 There are some weird ones thrown in as well, especially rotating lists, a weird search space, or "guessing" at a condition